Hatchin/NotesFromTheUnderground/_i18n/en/_posts/2019-5-8-Mann-Whitney-U-Tool.md

 After testing, you could fetch the following results:

-`mwm.n1` & `mwm.n2`  the number of sample size for a group
+`mwm.n1` & `mwm.n2`  int, e.g. 10

+​								the number of sample size for a group

+`mwm.sample_size`   str, e.g. "small"

-`mwm.sample_size`    small or large sample size
+​								small or large sample size

+`mwm.significance`  bool, e.g. True

-`mwm.significance`   whether the test show signicant difference
+​								whether the test show signicant difference

+`mwm.criticalu`       float, e.g. 3.0

-`mwm.criticalu`      the critical U value obtained from the table (only available when sample size is small)
+​							    the critical U value obtained from the table (only available when sample size is small)

+`mwm.p`              	   float, e.g. 0.05

-`mwm.p`              the p value calculated from the testing data (only available when sample size is large)
+​								the p value calculated from the testing data (only available when sample size is large)

+`mwm.stat_a`         	float, e.g. 3.0

-`mwm.stat_a`         the U statistics calculated from the testing data
+​								the U statistics calculated from the testing data

+`mwm.effectsize`     float, e.g. 0.8

-`mwm.effectsize`     the effect size
+​								the effect size

+`mwm.largergroup`    int, e.g. 1

-`mwm.largergroup`    the index of the larger group (1 or 2)
+​								the index of the larger group (1 or 2)

 Web Application
 --------------